AFA Liga Profesional de Fútbol: Inicial and Final (2012–2014)

 For the 2012–13 season, the Torneo Apertura and Clausura became "Torneo Inicial" and "Torneo Final," being disputed with the same format as before but proclaiming only one champion each season, unlike the last format that had two champions (Apertura and Clausura, respectively).

 Before those changes, a controversial project for the 2012–13 season had been proposed: it consisted in a new tournament that would contain both the Primera División and Primera B Nacional teams: the former was not going to have any relegated team in its 2011–12 season and include sixteen teams from the latter, Primera B Nacional.
 The tournament would also include a team from the Primera B Metropolitana and one from the Torneo Argentino A, creating a 38-team league.
 These changes were strongly opposed by the media and the people, and finally the tournament was called off.
 However, the project for the new format was successfully picked up starting from the 2015 season.

 Superfinal (2013–2014)

-Once Inicial and Final tournaments have finished, both winners had to play a match for the Copa Campeonato (familiarly known as Superfinal).
-The AFA had previously determined that the first edition (played in 2013) would be considered as a Primera División official title (2012–13 season), therefore Vélez Sarsfield awarded its 10th official championship after defeating Newell's.
+Once the initial and final tournaments had finished, both winners had to play a match for the Copa Campeonato (familiarly known as Superfinal).
+The AFA had previously determined that the first edition (played in 2013) would be considered as a Primera División official title (2012–13 season), therefore Vélez Sarsfield was awarded its 10th official championship after defeating Newell's.

 Nevertheless, from the 2014 edition it was determined that the Superfinal would not be considered as a Primera División title but an official cup.

 Due to this the 2015 and 2016 seasons were played as single tournaments with only one champion per season, the Copa Campeonato has not been held since then.